swift-server/swift-aws-lambda-runtime/readme.md

 public typealias StringClosure = (Lambda.Context, String, @escaping (Result<String, Error>) -> Void) -> Void
 ```

-This design allows for addition payload types as well, and such Lambda implementation can extend one of the above protocols and provided their own `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.
+This design allows for additional event types as well, and such Lambda implementation can extend one of the above protocols and provided their own `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.

 ### Context